 Treatments for aTTP in addition to glucocorticoids and rituximab (e.g., bortezomib, N-acetylcysteine, cyclophosphamide, splenectomy, cyclosporine, vincristine) require prior approval by the sponsor.

-Plasma infusion after PEX has been initiated is prohibited.
+Plasma infusion after PEX has been initiated is prohibited except for subjects receiving rescue therapy.
 Platelet transfusion and factor concentrates are prohibited except for instances of life-threatening hemorrhage.